 My selfish feelings aside, with non-stop energy to explore and with only a short time living in Canada, Nico has been super busy, already building a fantastic body of work from all over his new home.
 We are excited that he was eager to share his knowledge of these great spots with us.
 Cheers Nico, my list of places to return to keeps on growing.

-For those of you travelling to Canada and for you Northern America folk, add these to your list and go get em!
+For those of you traveling to Canada and for you Northern America folk, add these to your list and go get em!

 Tip for Capturing Lake Louise: